 Decades of Experience – Ready to Work for You

 Want a law firm that can persevere in a 21-year legal battle?
-One that has won multiple record – setting verdicts for mesothelioma clients?
+One that has won multiple record-setting verdicts for mesothelioma clients?
 One that is willing to take an issue to the United States Supreme Court in order to safeguard the rights of people who are other law firms’ clients?

 Then you want Baron & Budd.

-Established almost four decades ago to fight for workers injured by asbestos, Baron & Budd has expanded to confront not only the asbestos industry but also other societal threats such as water contamination, unsafe pharmaceutical drugs and devices, overtime violations, trucking accidents, financial industry fraud, nursing home abuse and automobile recalls.
+Established more than four decades ago to fight for workers injured by asbestos, Baron & Budd has expanded to confront not only the asbestos industry but also other societal threats such as water contamination, unsafe pharmaceutical drugs and devices, overtime violations, trucking accidents, financial industry fraud, nursing home abuse and automobile recalls.